-Everybody who wants to reach his goals is told that he or she must set SMART goals.
+Everybody tells you, if you want to reach your goals, you must must set SMART goals.
 But why do we often fail to reach our goals?
 It’s because of the pitfalls of the SMART method, which actually make you fail instead of succeeding.
 In this article, I will show you the pitfalls and how to avoid them.
 But first, let’s see how Projectix succeeds in his attempt to get a well formulated goal from his boss Irresolutus.

 Getting the formulation of your goals right, is key not only in a project but also in many other areas.
 However, do you think Projectix has overreacted?
 Having carte blanche could also be very nice, isn’t it?